devfaizan/sqlite-cache-flutter/README.md

     By clicking '+' button on bottom right of the home screen or top right of the allpets screen user can add a pet.
 App asks users for their pet photo, name, tagline, age and type.
 After pet is added it shows on home screen and allpets screen.
   - ### Pet modification
     From Single Petview user can edit , make a pet their favorite.
-To delete a pet user has to long press on ListTile and then a popups shows which tells user to either delete or edit specfic pet.
+To delete a pet user has to long press on ListTile and then a popups shows which tells user to either delete or edit specific pet.

 ## Functions for v1.0
 ## Cache